 The redemption right expires on the sixth anniversary of the issuance of the Class A Common Stock upon conversion of the Series A Preferred Stock.
-In order for the redemption right to be exercised, the redemption price must be no more than [100]% of the average of the last sales prices per share of the Class A Common Stock of the Company on the New York Stock Exchange for the 20 consecutive trading days ending on the date of the redemption.
-In addition, in order for such redemption right to be exercised, at least two-thirds (2/3) of the independent members of the Company's Board of Directors must approve the redemption after consideration of relevant alternate cash investments available to the Company at that time.
+In order for the redemption right to be exercised, the redemption price must be no more than 100% of the average of the last sales prices per share of the Class A Common Stock of the Company on the New York Stock Exchange for the 20 consecutive trading days ending on the trading date that is five days prior to the date of the redemption.
+In addition, in order for such redemption right to be exercised, at least two-thirds (2/3) of the independent members of the Board of Directors must approve the redemption after consideration of relevant alternate cash investments available to the Company at that time.